MSc Human Resource Development (International Development) / Course details

 - We have numerous scholarship opportunities for outstanding applicants.

-- Many of our master's include fieldwork, giving you the opportunity to observe development interventions in situ and to reflect on how theoretical explorations of development are operationalised in the real world.
+- This master's course includes fieldwork, giving you the opportunity to observe development interventions in situ and to reflect on how theoretical explorations of development are operationalised in the real world.
 Recent destinations include Uganda, South Africa and Cyprus.
 Find out more at Fieldwork .

 Teaching and learning